paul-murithi/Ticket-booking-system/README.md

 # Ticket-booking-system
-# This project was done by Kirera Paul Murithi as part of my final year computer science course, 2023.

 Description:
 TransitEase Ticket Booking System is an open-source online platform that simplifies the process of booking bus tickets and managing travel arrangements.
 It provides a comprehensive solution for travelers to search, book, and manage their tickets seamlessly.
 With an intuitive user interface and robust backend infrastructure, this system offers a convenient and efficient way to plan and organize bus travel.